polybar/polybar/doc/user/modules/tray.rst

   .. note::
-    This only affects the color of the individual icons and not the space in between, changing this setting to anything else than the bar background will likely not look good.
+    This only affects the color of the individual icons and not the space in between, changing this setting to anything else than the bar background will likely not look good unless the background color is also changed for the rest of the tray module (e.g. with ``format-background``).

   :type: |type-color|
   :default: ``${root.background}``